stevethedesigner/ideas/README.md

-# ideas
+# Ideas
-A place for the interesting, ludicrous,, and occasional diamond.
+A place for the interesting, the ludicrous, and the occasional diamond.